ThinkInvis/RoR2-ClassicItems/README.md

 Release builds are published to Thunderstore: https://thunderstore.io/package/ThinkInvis/ClassicItems/

-Extract ThinkInvis-ClassicItems-[version].zip into your BepInEx plugins folder such that the following path exists: `[RoR2 game folder]/BepInEx/Plugins/ThinkInvis-ClassicItems-[version]/ClassicItems.dll`.
+**Use of a mod manager is recommended.** If not using a mod manager: extract ThinkInvis-ClassicItems-[version].zip into your BepInEx plugins folder such that the following path exists: `[RoR2 game folder]/BepInEx/Plugins/ThinkInvis-ClassicItems-[version]/ClassicItems.dll`.
 After the next public release, installation of TILER2 (not yet released) will also be required.

 ## Building